Permafrost/TundraTN/README.md

 ## Conventions

-1. Most input and output pipeline arguments are prefixed with '$' as a poor-man's scoping mechanism, since typically user-space variables are unprefixed.
-However some Trading Networks-specific arguments, such as `TN_parms`, remain unprefixed.
+1. Most input and output pipeline arguments are prefixed with `$` as a poor-man's scoping mechanism, since typically user-space variables are unprefixed.
+However some Trading Networks-specific arguments, such as `TN_parms`, remain unprefixed to be compatible with Trading Networks.
-2. All boolean arguments are suffixed with a '?'.
+2. All boolean arguments are suffixed with a `?`.
 3. Single-word argument names are preferred.
-Where multiple words are necessary, words are separated with a '.'.
+Where multiple words are necessary, words are separated with a `.`.
 4. Service namespace is kept flat.
 Namespace folders are usually nouns.
 Service names are usually verbs, indicating the action performed on the noun (parent folder).
-5. Services are written in Java where necessary, such as when dealing directly with the Trading Networks Java API.
-Java services are *almost* always overloaded by a backing method in the shared source, which provides the actual implementation.
-This way, backing methods can be used by other backing methods directly, without needing to deal with the IData/IDataCursor/IDataUtil nastiness that a fronting Java service is usually required to deal with.
-6. Services declare all inputs and outputs, always explicitly marked as optional or required, use constrained types where possible, and enable input and output pipeline validation, which minimises developer surprise.
+5. Services declare all inputs and outputs (except where deprecated), always explicitly marked as optional or required, use constrained types where possible, and enable input and output pipeline validation where possible, to minimise surprise.
-7. Services often declare their inputs as optional, and either apply an appropriate default value, or take no action and return no output (whatever is more appropriate), to minimise the need for existence checking in flow map steps.
+6. Services often declare their inputs as optional, and either apply an appropriate default value, or take no action and return no output (whatever is more appropriate), to minimise the need for existence checking in flow map steps.
-8. All private elements are kept in the `tundra.tn.support` folder.
+7. All private elements are kept in the `tundra.tn.support` folder.
    All other elements comprise the public API of the package.
 As the private elements do not contribute to the public API, they are liable to change at any time. **Enter at your own risk.**